The Ethnobotany community will come together to honour the 'Mother Plants' this Mother's Day @ Garden States 2019

 The fruits of this workshop can be used to upscale and grow your own edible and medicinal mushrooms and many more species can be cloned and stored at home for further research ( and some tasty feeds ) using the techniques we will teach on the day.
 Over the last decade, advances in mushroom cultivation made cloning and storage easier- and available to any citizen scientist who has access to a standard kitchen.
 We'll be focusing on the Rush Wayne Hydrogen Peroxide cloning tek, but there will be other teks taught on the day as well.
 If you have mycological Mad Skillz already, you're also welcome to attend and share.
 So many mushrooms in Australia are unidentified or unknown to Western Science.
 So much potential.
 So many opportunities for everyone to play a part.

 Synopsis: An introduction to Acacia, propagation workshop and discussion.
 From seed collecting to demystifying cultivation methods.
 Communacacian shares his knowledge, story and vision for a sustainable and harmonious future, giving you the tools to begin your own journey with these very special plants.

-Please note: This is a pre-event workshop that will take place on Saturday, May 11 from 1:30pm in the Belgrave area [stay tuned for more information in the week before the event as it is weather dependent].
 Synopsis: Join us for a stroll through the foothills of the Dandenong Ranges to find and learn about the fungi that reside there.
 Discover information about fungi identification, habitats, edibility, their role in the environment, and get practical, 'hands-on' tips.
-Please dress accordingly for the day and wear appropriate footwear as we may head off tracks and into the woods.
+Please dress accordingly for the weather and wear appropriate footwear as we may head off tracks and into the woods.